gaehlerm/SoftwareEngineering/README.md

 Maybe you were surprised sometimes that there were so few code examples.
 But I hope you understood that they are not required.
 I wanted to explain fundamental concepts of software engineering.
 I wanted to give you an overview of the most important things to look out for.
 This should be a book that tells you the very basic rules that make your code better.
 There are not so many.
 But they are really important.

 You might have realized that in software engineering for every problem there are a million of possible solutions.
 Even when writing these very simple examples in this book I have to reconsider how to do it best.
 For you it must be even worse.
 I remember how I was lost when I started programming.
 This book wants to help you.
 It explains a lot of things you shouldn’t do or use.
 It’s restricting you.
-I don’t want you to get lost.
+I don’t want you to get lost because of all the posibilities you have.

 Soon comes the next big step.
 The real world.
 Writing code.
 Finally, you are there.
 And I have to let you go.
 I could write another book with code examples and explain why some code is better than the other.
 But there are plenty such books and I doubt I know better examples than the other authors do.
+Still, I hope that you'll get back to this book once in a while if you seek fundamental advice.

 Your next step will be to apply all the things you learned on your journey so far.
 Write code.
 As much as you can.
 And always try to improve it.
 How can you make it easier to understand?
 How should you break that class into pieces?
 How is the test coverage doing?
 There are so many things to look out for.
 There are so many obstacles along the way.
 Find a good programmer to help you overcome them.
 Or even better, do an internship.
-(But make sure they write tests before accepting the job.)
+(But make sure the company writes tests before you accept the job.)
 Talking with other programmers is important to understand how you can change your code to make it better.

 I hope you learned a lot of things that will help you in your life as a software engineer.
 Good luck!

 Marco

-# 54. Abbreviations
+# 54. Frequently used Abbreviations

 API	Application Programmable Interface
 BDD	Behavior Driven Development
 CD 	Continuous Delivery